xndong/Spdzcoder/README.md

-# ICSE_code
+# SPDZCoder Code Repo
-We make artifacts available to the program committee in ICSE 2026 1st Cycle.

-We release the main component of our code: inference, evaluation and analysis
+We make artifacts available to the reviewers, and we appreciate the reviewers' time and effort to evaluate our work.
+We provide the following artifacts: inference, evaluation and analysis.

 ## Preparation
 ### 1. Create Environment for the Experiments